loveshack/docs/source/deployment/open_cloud_host_setup/pci_passthrough.rst

 CLI
 ~~~

-A new table in ``onehost show`` command gives us the list of PCI devices per host.
+A new table in the ``onehost show`` command gives us the list of PCI devices per host.
 For example:

 .. code::